Woodberry

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Woodberry's income level is lower than average nationally according to latest ATO data aggregated by AreaSearch for financial year 2023.
-The suburb's median income among taxpayers is $50,871 and the average income stands at $59,140.
-This compares to figures for Rest of NSW which are $52,390 (median) and $65,215 (average).
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $55,378 (median) and $64,380 (average) as of September 2025.
-Census 2021 income data shows household, family and personal incomes in Woodberry all fall between the 9th and 12th percentiles nationally.
-The data shows the $1,500 - 2,999 bracket dominates with 30.3% of residents (921 people).
-Housing affordability pressures are severe, with only 81.1% of income remaining after housing costs, ranking at the 11th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that Woodberry suburb has lower incomes compared to national averages.
+The median income is $50,871 and the average income stands at $59,140.
+This contrasts with Regional NSW figures of a median income of $52,390 and an average income of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year ending June 2023, current estimates for Woodberry would be approximately $55,378 (median) and $64,380 (average) as of September 2025.
+According to the 2021 Census figures, incomes in Woodberry fall between the 9th and 12th percentiles nationally for households, families, and individuals.
+Income distribution data shows that the $1,500 - 2,999 bracket dominates with 30.3% of residents (921 people), aligning with Regional NSW where this cohort also represents 29.9%.
+Housing affordability pressures are severe in Woodberry, with only 81.1% of income remaining after housing costs, ranking at the 11th percentile nationally.

 Frequently Asked Questions - Income